Baconb1/Hangman/README.md

 # Sports Quiz
 # A program to test someones sports knowledge.
-Get also turn it into any type of quiz if needed.
+# Test how well you know your sports